darkfeline/dantalian/doc/definitions.rst

    rootpath
       A pathname that is used to resolve a tagname.

-   special symbolic link
-   special symlink
-      A symbolic link whose string starts with at least two forward slashes.
-      Dantalian considers such a symbolic links to have special meaning.

    library
       A directory which contains a link to a directory with the filename `.dantalian`.